 Medical science knows about a hundred cases of genetic chimerism.
 It is believed that it may be the result of taking medications for infertility.

-At first all of these things may seem unbelievable miracles.
+At first, all of these superpowers may seem unbelievable miracles.
 However, each of them has its own scientific explanation, and most of them have genetic origins.

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.